cben0ist/immich-n8n/README.md

 I do have 1 ginormous album with 50k+ assets.
 That solution may not be scalable for that matter.
 If immich api allows to pull albums assets between 2 dates at some point this would be a good solution.
 ## Immich People Album Sub
 ### Description
-This flow must be called from another flow with the required input parameters.
-It'll add all the assets matching the parameters to the requested album BUT the ones from `assetIDs` (those already in the album)
+This flow is called from the previous flow with the required input parameters.
+It recursively pulls assets between 2 dates until the returned count < 250 items and then add them to the designated album.
 ### Expected Input parameters
 ```{
     "startDate": "YYYY-MM-DD",